langenhagen/reposet/README.md

 could accept empty remotes and remote branches for pushing in order to forbid pushing.

 I thought of a subcommand to add a given git repository to a given reposet from the command line.

+Also, the output of reposet-list could get a more sophisticated way of formatting.
+At the moment, it is dependent on a maximume length of the fields it prints.
+When this length is exceeded, the tabular output is messed up.
+That could be improved.

 ## Contributing